HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

    textAppearanceSubtitle2
 ```

-If you remember, the Material Design Docs said 13 type styles would be enough and Android provide us with these 13 theme attributes
+If you remember, the Material Design Docs said: "*13 type styles would be enough*".
+Android provides us with these 13 **theme attributes**

-All these **Theme Attributes** are set to a specific premade style, and as we did before with the premade styles, we can do it with the theme attributes.
+All these **Theme Attributes** are set to a specific premade style, and as we did before with the premade styles, we can do it with the **theme attributes**.

 ```xml
   <TextView